riponalmamun/-Cyber-Threat-Detection/README.md

 •	Recall

 •	F1-Score

+# Results and Discussion

+ Model Performance:
+The results of the ensemble learning methods and individual classifiers on the CyberFedDefender dataset showcase exceptional performance across all metrics, with each model achieving perfect scores:
+Achieved an accuracy, precision, recall, and F1-score of 1.0, indicating the model's ability to perfectly classify the dataset without any errors.

 All models achieved perfect metrics, suggesting a dataset with high feature separability or potential issues like data leakage or overfitting.